Brunopaes/nasa-asteroids/README.md

 # Asteroids_Nasa

-This project aims to classify, based and physical attributes, the Nasa's monitored asteroids hazardousness.
+This project aims to classify, based on morphological and physical attributes, the Nasa's monitored asteroids hazardousness.
 This binary classification project was made in python 3.6.

 -------------------------